Trip Facts

 Trip Overview

-Pikey Peak Trek: A Hidden Gem in the Everest Region, Nepal
+Pikey Peak Trek in Nepal – Hidden Gem of the Everest Region

 Why Choose Nepal Sanctuary Treks for the Pikey Peak Trek?